Skip to content

 Is the luxury car tax backdated for EVs?

 No, the luxury car tax isn’t backdated for electric cars.
-This means that although EVs will have to pay £195 a year VED from 1 April 2025, the luxury car tax supplement only applies to £40,000+ electric cars registered on or after that date.
+This means that although EVs are subject to a £195 a year VED bill, the luxury car tax supplement only applies to £40,000+ electric cars registered on or after April 2025.

-If you bought the same Tesla in April 2025, you’ll pay the luxury car tax of £620 per year.
+If that same Tesla was registered in or after April 2025, you’ll pay the luxury car tax of £620 per year.

 My car isn’t a luxury car – do I have to pay the luxury car tax?